-Sleep Diary and Nightmare Log ID/Name: Appointme ent/Date: Date Sample 3/31/22 1.
-What time did you get into bed?
-8:30 PM What time did you try to go to sleep last night?
-9:30 PM 3.
-How long did it take you to fall asleep in minutes?
+Sleep Diary and Nightmare Log ID/Name: Appointment/Date: Date Sample 3/31/22 What time did you get into bed?
+8:30 PM 2.
+What time did you try to go to sleep last night?
+9:30 PM How long did it take you to fall asleep in minutes?
 55 min.
 How many times did you wake up, not counting your final awakening?
 3 times 5.
 In total, how long did these awakenings last in minutes?
 70 min 6.
 What time was your final awakening?
 6:30 AM 7.
 What time did you get out of bed for the day?
 7:10 AM 8.
 How would you rate the quality of your sleep?
 (0=Very Poor, 1=Poor, 2=Fair, 3=Good, 4=Very Good) 3 9.
 In total, how long did you nap or doze yesterday?
 45 min 10.
 Last night, how many nightmares did you have that woke you up?
-2 How would you rate the overall severity of your nightmares?
-(0=Not at all to 4= Extremely; NA=not applicable) 4 TO BE COMPLETED ONLY WHEN ASSIGNED Before 65 Before Before Before Before Before Before Before 12.
-Relaxation Practice 1: SUDs ratings After 50 After After After After After After After 13.
-Relaxation Practice 2: SUDs ratings Before 65 After 50 Before After Before After Before After Before After Before After Before After Before After 14.
+2 11.
+How would you rate the overall severity of your nightmares?
+(0=Not at all to 4= Extremely; NA=not applicable) 4 TO BE COMPLETED ONLY WHEN ASSIGNED Before 65 Before 12.
+Relaxation Practice 1: SUDs ratings After 50 After 13.
+Relaxation Practice 2: SUDs ratings Before 65 After 50 Before After 14.
 How many times did you practice imagining the new dream yesterday and for how many minutes total?
 1 (15 min) 15.
 Comments I have a cold 10 mg Ambien 4 beers

-SESSION 4: TARGETING NIGHTMARES, PART 2
+Session 4: Targeting Nightmares, Part 2

+I hope you found the information and skills in the last session useful.
 Today, we'll review your Sleep Diary and Nightmare Log and change your sleep routine as needed.
-We will work on changing your nightmare and reading it in session.
+Then we will work on changing your nightmare and reading it in session.

-- Are there any habits that you feel are natural to you now?
+- Are there any habits that you feel are pretty natural to you now?
 The more you practice the new habits, the more natural they will become. - What new habit or habits would you like to add to your sleep plan?
 Let's work on those habits that are the most likely to have the biggest impact on your sleep.